colddiver/brlaser/README.md

 Driver for (some) Brother laster printers
 =========================================

+This fork of pdewacht/brlaser provides a couple of fixes to make brlaser compile under FreeBSD.

 Most Brother printers support a standard printer language such as PCL or PostScript, but not all do.
 If you have a monochrome Brother laser printer (or multi-function device) and the other open source drivers